|

 laundry room or helping boats dock by getting the lines and was usually more in

+the way than anything but they were very sweet people.
 She was very active on the Single Side Band and we could hear her giving the

 weather out look from Compass Cay on the boaters net some mornings.
 She would

+report the weather conditions and how many boats were here.
 They seemed to live separate lives though when ever they could as he was usually

 ashore when she was on the boat and vice versa.
 I think they secretly planned